cthiel77/server-demo/README.md

 | <nobr>`--license`</nobr>                           | ---                      | ---      |     ✔     | prints license text and exits                                            |
 | <nobr>`-v`</nobr><br/><nobr>`--version`</nobr>     | ---                      | ---      |     ✔     | prints version number and exits                                          |

+## branding

+to personalize the binary artifact, we added values like:

+- author name
+- author email
+- company
+- version
+- license

+These values can be overridden at build time by ld-flags.
+Some of these values are shown on help screen on the cli or on the website in header and footer sections.